-For single-image rendering, \horizontal methods are at a disadvantage compared to \vertical ones due to the required post-optimization re-rendering.
+For rendering static images, \horizontal methods are at a disadvantage compared to \vertical ones due to the required post-optimization re-rendering.
 As \citet{Heitz2019} note, in an animation setting this sampling overhead can be mitigated by reusing the result of one frame as the initial estimate for the next.
 In \cref{fig:horizontal-methods-second} we compare their permutation method to our \horizontal iterative minimization.
-For the former we toroidally shift a void-and-cluster mask in screen space for each frame and apply retargeting.
-For ours, we traverse the image pixels in different random order.
-We intentionally keep the scenes static in order to test the methods' best-case abilities to improve the error distribution frame to frame.
+For theirs we shift a void-and-cluster mask in screen space per frame and apply retargeting, and for ours we traverse the image pixels in different random order.
+We intentionally keep the scenes static to test the methods' best-case abilities to improve the error distribution over frames.

 Starting from a random initial estimate, our method can benefit from a progressively improving surrogate that helps fine-tune the error distribution via localized pixel swaps.
-The permutation method operates in grayscale within static non-overlapping tiles.
+The permutation method operates in greyscale within static non-overlapping tiles.
 This prevents it from making significant progress after the first frame.
 While mispredictions cause local deviations from blue noise in both results, these are stronger in the permutation method's.
 This is evident when comparing the corresponding prediction images---the results of optimization right before re-rendering.
 The permutation's retargeting pass breaks the blocky image structure caused by tile-based optimization but increases the number of mispredictions.

-The supplemental video shows all methods under camera motion, where \vertical ones are fed a new random estimate per frame.
-Even without accumulating information over time, these consistently beat the two \horizontal methods discussed above.
-The latter suffer from mispredictions under fast motion and perform similarly to each other, though ours remains superior in the presence of temporal smoothness.
+The supplemental video shows animations with all methods, where \vertical ones are fed a new random estimate per frame.
+Even without accumulating information over time, these consistently beat the two \horizontal methods.
+The latter suffer from mispredictions under fast motion and perform similarly to one another, though ours remains superior in the presence of temporal smoothness.
 Mispredictions could be eliminated by optimizing frames independently and splitting the sampling budget into optimization and re-rendering halves (as in \cref{fig:staircase-all-methods}), though at the cost of reduced sampling quality.

 \Paragraph{Additional comparisons}